Anyone At Home celebrates our lived experience.

 Design plays a hidden yet integral role in our daily life.
 It permeates every facet of human existence, influencing our thoughts, actions, and interactions.

 We know that good design shapes our surroundings to inspire and enable individuals to lead enriched lives.
-But, in the real world, poor design is something with which many of us have to live on a day to day basis.
+In the real world, poor design is something with which many of us just have to live with on a day to day basis.

 The Insights section explores broad, far-flung ideas.

-These are the thoughts, bigger themes and questions that emerge from the interviews where I delve deeper to pose questions to encourage further research and exploration of design related issues.
+These are the thoughts, bigger themes and questions that emerge from the interviews.
+Here I delve deeper to pose questions to encourage further research and exploration of design related issues.

 Who Is This For?

-Anyone At Home is an open resource for anyone interested in lived experience and experiential design.
+Anyone At Home is an open resource for anyone interested in home, design, lived experience and experiential design.

 It serves as a resource to highlight the many blurred issues and themes related to ageing, health, lifestyle, geography.
-It sets out to position design in the context of an ever changing world where out lived experience affects our perception and in what way this relates to how our physical space evolves through changes in personal circumstances.
+It sets out to position design in the context of an ever-changing world.
+It highlights our lived experience, how changes in personal circumstances, affects our perception of our physical space.

 Avenues for further research…